This blog may contain affiliate links. Read our disclosure policy for more info.

 14. Stay at a hotel with a pool

-Okay, this might not really be a “thing to do” but to me, it is important to mention.
+Okay, this might not really be a “thing to do,” but it is essential to mention in my opinion.
 In Puerto Escondido, it is hot, especially in the rainy season when it is humid.

 We stayed at a lovely place called Casa Losodeli, and to be completely honest, it was one of the best hotels I’ve ever stayed at.

-The owner was so friendly and so were the staff who went out of their way to be helpful whenever possible.
-The place was spotless and the massive pool in the garden setting was perfect.
+The owner was so friendly, and the staff went out of their way to be helpful whenever possible.
+The place was spotless, and the massive pool in the garden setting was perfect.
 They offered everything from budget dorm rooms to one-bedroom apartments.

 If I ever return to Puerto Escondido, I will stay at Casa Losodeli again, no questions asked.
-However, if you are looking for something a little cheaper or a little more luxurious there are tons of hotels and hostels to choose from in Puerto Escondido!
+However, if you are looking for something a little cheaper or a little more luxurious, there are tons of hotels and hostels to choose from in Puerto Escondido!
 We even have a guide all about the best Puerto Escondido hotels to help you make a decision.

 15. Check out La Reforma Waterfall